IuliiaZaitova/code_slingers/README.md

     pip install virtualenv

 #### Navigate to the folder with the cloned git repository

 #### Create Virtual Environment

     virtualenv <name of env> --python /usr/bin/python[version] or <path to your python if its not the mentioned one>

+    Conda:
+    conda create --name <name of your env> python=3.7

 #### Activate Virtual Environment

     source name_of_env/bin/activate
     On Windows: name_of_env\Scripts\activate
+    Conda:
+    conda activate <name of your env>

 (To leave the virtual environment, simply run: deactivate)

 #### Install Requirements

     pip install -r requirements.txt

+    Conda:
+    have to first run:
+    conda install pip